VueGWT/vue-gwt/docs-source/book/essential/the-vue-instance.md

 These properties and methods are prefixed with `$` to differentiate them from proxied data properties.

 In Vue GWT these methods and properties are defined in `VueComponent`, usually with the same name.
-Because your Components implements `IsVueComponent` you can access them in your Components using the `asVue()` method.
+Because your Components implements `IsVueComponent` you can access them in your Components using the `vue()` method.

 For example: